Timbaland: 2020–present

 In March 2020, Timbaland, along with Swizz Beatz, launched the Verzuz Instagram webcast series.
 In 2021, for their work on Verzuz, both Timbaland and Swizz Beatz appeared on the Time 100, Time's annual list of the 100 most influential people in the world.

 In August 2021, Blackground rebranded as Blackground 2.0, with Barry Hankerson remaining as founder.
 Blackground 2.0 signed a distribution deal with Empire Distribution, which will re-release the label's catalogue on CD, cassette and vinyl, onto digital download sites and, for the first time ever, streaming services.
 Aaliyah's catalogue began its re-release in chronological order, starting with One In a Million on August 20, 2021.
 Timbaland's 1998 LP Tim's Bio: Life from da Bassment and Timbaland & Magoo albums Welcome to Our World, Indecent Proposal and Under Construction, Part II were re-released August 27, 2021.

+On 1 September 2023, Timbaland released the single "Keep Going Up", in collaboration with Furtado and Timberlake.
+On 20 October 2023, Timbaland released the single "My Way" with singer Anna Margo.
+He released the single "Desire" with singer VITA on November 17, 2023.

+In April 2024, an unreleased track produced by Timbaland and Rock Mafia titled "Karma's a Bitch" by Brit Smith surfaced after it was re-recorded the same year by JoJo Siwa as "Karma."
+On November 22, 2024, he released the single "If It Wasn't Up To Me", alongside Zefaan.
+On December 5, 2024, Timbaland released his musical meditation album, Yellow, in collaboration with Malte Marten.
+On March 28, 2025, Timbaland released the afrobeats instrumental album, Timbo Progression.
+Accusations of AI use have been levelled against Timbaland for the album; Timbaland himself had introduced an AI character in June 2025 and has partnered with AI music platform Suno AI, something which has been heavily criticized, especially his claim that "AI music has more soul than new artists".

-Legacy and influence
+Legacy

 An important figure in the creation of American R&B's "stuttering kick-drums template", Timbaland's influence extended beyond the U.S. and crossed international borders, especially in UK garage and rave culture.
 Timbaland, as an R&B producer, created a distinctive, rhythmic sound using breakbeats, which break up the smooth flow of tracks to create moments of tension and release.
 This technique that Timbaland pioneered would later serve to create "bootleg" garage tracks, which was essential in the rise of UK garage.
 What began as an underground movement soon grew in popularity, with bootleg remixes selling upwards of 20,000 copies, something unheard of at the time.
 One such example is the remix of Brandy & Monica's "The Boy Is Mine".
-Timbaland is credited along with other Virginia artist such as The Clipse, Pharrell Williams and Missy Elliot with establishing Virginia as one of the East Coast’s strongholds in Hip Hop.
+Timbaland is credited along with other Virginia artists such as The Clipse, Pharrell Williams and Missy Elliot with establishing Virginia as one of the East Coast’s strongholds in hip-hop.